azekic/lit/README.md

 ### Mitch Mancuso
 ![alt text](/website/img/Mitch.jpg)

 Mitch is a fourth year computer science student at the University of Western Ontario.
 Over the years he has maintained a portfolio of design and operational projects utilizing knowledge in Swift, Filemaker, Oracle, HTML, CSS, PHP and SQL.
-Hobbies include: Spending way too much time on the internet, and losing track of time.
+Hobbies include: spending way too much time on the internet, and losing track of time.

 **mmancus4@uwo.ca**